Schlaubischlump/LocationSimulator-Localization/README.md

 3. Place a new empty file called `Localizable.strings` inside the newly created folder.
 4. Start `LocalizationEditor` and click on the folder icon.
 5. Choose the downloaded `Localization` folder.
-6. You'll get a list will all strings to localize.
+6. You'll get a list with all strings to localize.
 Missing strings are highlighted with a red border.
 7. Open a pull request or open a new issue and upload your strings.

 If you want to edit an existing language just skip step 2 and 3.
 If you need help with creating a new language, let me know!
 If you are a developer or know how to install python3 and use a terminal you can easily create a new language which already has some pre-translated entries.